-Arabic is a very old language at the origin of many great Middle Eastern civilizations and, as some even claim, of all languages in some primitive fashion: for those who speak Arabic are able to pronounce every letter in every language with an eerie ease.
+Arabic is a very old language which has its roots in the origins of many great Middle Eastern civilizations and, as some even claim, of all languages in some primitive fashion.
+Those who speak Arabic are able to pronounce almost every letter in all other languages with an eerie ease.

 For thousands of years now, the Arabic language has not stopped evolving, often borrowing root words and other expressions from the cultures it was confronted to along its history.

-For those who like to have their nose in a book in order to discover a new language, if you’d like to learn a language in perfect conditions, don’t wait a second later, and start to learn it as soon as K-12.
+For those who like to have their nose in a book in order to discover a new language, if you’d like to learn a language in perfect conditions, don’t wait a second more.
+Start learning it as soon as K-12.

-There are three Miami high schools currently offering Arabic to curious teenage students eager to be fluent in Arabic.
+There are three Miami high schools currently offering Arabic to curious teenage students eager to be fluent.

 For those of you who have had no time to study Arabic in high school, and would like to take it up anyway, after the SATs and graduation, Florida International University and Miami University both offer degrees in Arabic.